corybill/maddox/README.md

 # Maddox
+For more detailed documentation, please see our [readme.io](https://maddox.readme.io/docs) page.

 ### Behavior Driven Development (BDD) In A Scenario Testing Framework
 Maddox provides a simple way to rapidly unit test complex success and